 Want to grow your direct-to-consumer (DTC) brand?
 It all starts with prioritizing your production planning.
-And that means getting your production orders, which provide important details for manufacturing and fulfillment workflows, right.
+That means getting your production orders right, as they provide important manufacturing and fulfillment workflow details.

 But what exactly are production orders?
 And how can you use them to your brand’s advantage?
 Let’s find out.

 A production order is a document that guides DTC brands in converting purchased materials into manufactured goods.
-More specifically, production orders help route raw materials through the manufacturing stages in your supply chain by stating how many units will be manufactured and by what date.
+Production orders help route raw materials through the manufacturing stages in your supply chain by stating how many units will be manufactured and by what date.

 This documentation is integral to your brand’s retail operations.
 That’s because production orders contain:

-When you submit this document to your manufacturer, they will provide you with production order confirmation.
+When you submit this document to your manufacturer, they will provide the production order confirmation.
 This confirmation, well, confirms that your supply chain partners can complete your planned order within your desired timeline.

 Before manufacturing can really get rolling, companies have to determine the scope of their production orders.
 Meaning, how much they will produce to satisfy consumer demand.